Central extensions, derivations, and automorphisms of semi-direct sums of the Witt algebra with its intermediate series modules: Preliminaries

 \begin{defn} An \emph{intermediate series module} of a $\ZZ$-graded Lie algebra $\g = \bigoplus_{n \in \ZZ} \g_n$ is a $\ZZ$-graded $\g$-module $\M = \bigoplus_{n \in \ZZ} \M_n$ such that $\dim \M_n = 1$ for all $n \in \ZZ$. \end{defn}

-Indecomposable intermediate series modules of $\W$ were classified in \cite{KaplanskySantharoubane}: they consist of a family $\{I(a,b) \mid a,b \in \CC\}$ parametrised by $\mathbb{A}^2$, whose elements are sometimes called \emph{tensor density modules}, and two families $\{A(\lambda) \mid \lambda \in \PP^1\}$ and $\{B(\lambda) \mid \lambda \in \PP^1\}$, both parametrised by $\PP^1$.
+Indecomposable intermediate series modules of $\W$ were classified in \cite{KaplanskySantharoubane}: they consist of a family $\{I(a,b) \mid a,b \in \CC\}$, whose elements are known as \emph{tensor density modules}, and two families $\{A(\lambda) \mid \lambda \in \PP^1\}$ and $\{B(\lambda) \mid \lambda \in \PP^1\}$.
 An analogous classification of the intermediate series modules of \emph{generalised} (or \emph{higher rank}) \emph{Witt algebras} was obtained in \cite{Su}.

 In this paper, we identify $\PP^1 = \CC \cup \{\infty\}$, where, for $a,b \in \CC$, the point $[a:b] \in \PP^1$ corresponds to $\frac{a}{b}$ if $b \neq 0$, or $\infty$ if $b = 0$.
 Fixing $a,b,\lambda \in \CC$ and letting $\{I_n\}_{n \in \ZZ}, \{A_n\}_{n \in \ZZ}, \{B_n\}_{n \in \ZZ}$ be bases for $I(a,b), A(\lambda), B(\lambda)$, respectively, the action of $\W$ on these modules is given by